-PROP works to expose and correct abusive police tactics that routinely and disproportionately do harm to our city’s low-income communities, people of color and the LGBTQIA community.
-Through research and analysis, public education, policy advocacy and coalition-building, PROP aims to:
+Through research and analysis, public education, policy advocacy, and coalition building PROP works to expose and end abusive police tactics that routinely and disproportionately do harm to our city’s low-income communities, people of color and the LGBTQIA community.

 Young black and brown men are stopped, questioned and frisked, for no apparent reason.
 Women of color are sexually harassed by law enforcement and frequently left out of the conversation on violent and discriminatory policing.
 People in psychiatric crisis, clearly disoriented, are thrown to the ground, handcuffed and locked up.Members of the LGBTQIA community are called derogatory names, questioned rudely and inappropriately touched.
 Sex workers are arrested for simply carrying condoms or forced to have sex in return for their release.
 Street vendors are hassled, fined and arrested, for violating arbitrarily enforced minor rules.
 Arab Americans are unjustly surveilled and harassed.
 Homeless people are roughed up – their belongings often destroyed – and arrested for begging on the subway or sleeping on a park bench.

-We believe that the time for serious and significant police reform is right now.
+The time for serious and significant police reform is now.

 What We Do: